 - 1 Clean or change filters. - 2 Adjust blower speed for cooling.
-The pressure drop over the coil should be measured to determine the correct blower CFM.
-Refer to the unit information service manual for pressure drop tables and procedure. - 3 Belt Drive Blowers Check belt for wear and proper tension. - 4 Check all wiring for loose connections - 5 Check for correct voltage at unit (blower operating). - 6 Check amp-draw on blower motor Unit nameplate\\\\\ Actual \\\\\.
+Measure the pressure drop over the coil to determine the correct blower CFM.
+Refer to the unit information service manual for pressure drop tables and procedure. - 3 Belt Drive Blowers Check belt for wear and proper tension. - 4 Check all wiring for loose connections - 5 Check for correct voltage at unit (blower operating). - 6 Check amp-draw on blower motor

+Unit nameplate Actual \\\\\.